Harry Snell, 1st Baron Snell: House of Lords

 Snell resigned his seat in the Commons in 1931, to make way for George Hicks, a leading member of the Trades Union Congress, and was raised to the peerage as Baron Snell, of Plumstead in the County of Kent, on 23 March 1931.
 Ramsay MacDonald made him Under-Secretary of State for India and, upon the formation of the National Government a few months later, asked Snell to continue in this role.
 However, Snell refused, choosing to remain loyal to the Labour Party.
 In the Lords, he spoke on agricultural issues, with particular concern for rural workers, and on foreign affairs, and was a member of the British Institute of Parliamentary Affairs and the Empire Parliamentary Association.
 He was also appointed to the British Council, eventually becoming vice-chairman.
 In 1935, when Arthur Ponsonby chose to resign with George Lansbury, Snell became Labour's leader in the Lords, serving under Clement Attlee.
 He published an autobiography, Men, Movements and Myself, in 1936, and was made a Privy Counsellor in 1937.

 As leader in the Lords, Snell took a strong line against the growing threat of fascism, and attacked the Government's appeasement of Nazi Germany and its refusal to intervene to help the Republican government during the Spanish Civil War.
 He also continued to champion Zionism.
 During a debate in the Lords in 1938 he spoke in support of the policy of population transfer of Arabs in Palestine for the purposes of developing the land and creating cohesive settlements, pointing out that similar transfers had occurred in Libya and other Arab countries without any protest.
 Aged seventy-five and with his health failing, he stood down as leader of the Labour peers in 1940.
 However, he recovered and was appointed by Winston Churchill as Captain of the Honourable Corps of Gentlemen-at-Arms (Deputy Leader of the House of Lords) a year later (having been considered as Leader, but passed over in favour of a Conservative).
-He chaired several committees and inquiries during the Second World War, and was awarded the Companion of Honour in 1943.
+He chaired several committees and inquiries during the Second World War, and was appointed a Member of the Order of the Companions of Honour in 1943.
 Whilst still in the role of Deputy Leader, Snell fell ill at the end of March 1944, and died less than a month later, his peerage becoming extinct at that time.

+His humanist funeral was conducted by his friend H.J.
+Blackham, where Clement Attlee was among the mourners in a private ceremony.